MatyasSykorka/Learning-PHP/README.md

 # Learning-PHP

-_This repository is for school purposes to learn PHP and GIT_
+_This repository is for school purposes to learn PHP_